-- The Service now attends more emergency medical response incidents than fires. - There are 70,000 hip fractures in the UK each year costing £2 billion (expected to rise to 101,000 fractures by 2020). - There are approximately 60,000 people in Devon and Somerset with heart problems. - Nearly 45,000 people in Devon and Somerset describe themselves as being in poor or very poor health. - You can book a Home Fire Safety Visit by going to our website or calling this number 0800 05 02 999
+- The Service now attends more emergency medical response incidents than fires. - There are 70,000 hip fractures in the UK each year costing £2 billion (expected to rise to 101,000 fractures by 2020). - There are about 60,000 people in Devon and Somerset with heart problems. - Nearly 45,000 people in Devon and Somerset describe themselves as being in poor or very poor health. - You can book a home fire safety visit by going to our website or calling this number 0800 05 02 999.

-People who have two or more of the seven identified factors are more likely to be at risk from fire and other risks
+The Service now attends more emergency medical response incidents than fires.
+Identified Risk - People who have two or more of the seven identified factors are more likely to be at risk from fire and other risks

-The factors that put people at greater risk of a fatal fire are all common factors of risk for our partners especially the Police, NHS and Local Authorities.
+The factors that put people at greater risk of a fatal fire are all common factors of risk for our partners especially the police, NHS and local authorities.